All Episodes

 So anyway, that's where we are.

-By the way, 45% of Bernie's supporters are ready to join the never Hillary movement.
+By the way, 45% of Bernie supporters are ready to join the Never Hillary movement.

-Wow, real clear politics has this uh poll up today.
+Wow, Real Clear Politics has this poll up today.

-Bernie Sanders supporters feeling burned for the by their own candidates by Hillary Clinton, rather, and nearly half are planning to give the Democratic front runner Hillary Clinton a cold shoulder in November.
+Bernie Sanders supporters feeling burned by their own candidates, by Hillary Clinton, rather, and nearly half are planning to give the Democratic frontrunner Hillary Clinton a cold shoulder in November.

-They quote a Ugov poll that was released today showing 45% of Democrats preferring Sanders in the primary.
+They quote a YouGov poll that was released today showing 45% of Democrats preferring Sanders in the primary.

 They don't plan on voting for Hillary Clinton in the general election.